F.A.Q for custom work

 I have decided against a custom piece of jewellery but the design process is already underway and I think you have already started creating my piece, can I get a refund?

 No, absolutely not.
-I cannot provide any refunds on confirmed commissions because you have decided to change your mind.
-If you have paid in full it is likely that the piece is well into the making process and therefore I am unable to refund you.
-I take on commissions based on my availability and based on what I need to make a living.
+I cannot provide any refunds on confirmed commissions.
+If you have paid in full or made your initial payment it is likely that the piece is well into the design and making process with supplies already ordered.
+As a small business, I take on commissions based on my availability and this is factored into projected revenue.
 Revenue based on the number of commissions I have down the pipeline is calculated into my monthly business expenses, I cannot provide a refund because your circumstances have changed.
-This is something you must consider carefully before committing to custom design work.
+This is something you must consider very carefully before committing to custom design work.

 Can I see photos of the process?

 I love taking progress photos but sometimes when I am in the flow of working it is difficult to break away and take photographs.
 I endeavor to take at least one photograph of the piece being made if it is a fabricated piece.
-For designs that are outsourced for casting and ornate gemstone setting you can request photographs of each stage of the ring being made.
-However, these only include the CAD/CAM images of the design, wax model and final piece and also cost an additional $50.
+For designs that are outsourced for casting and ornate gemstone setting you can request photographs of some stages of the ring being made.
+However, these only include the CAD/CAM images of the design, wax model and final piece and also cost an additional $50 as this is not within my control when the piece is outsourced for particular services.